johnvuko/JTTableViewController/README.md

 // If you don't implement this method, UITableViewAutomaticDimension will return by default
 - (CGFloat)tableView:(UITableView *)tableView heightForRowAtIndexPath:(NSIndexPath *)indexPath
 {
-    // Automatically return the height of nextPageLoaderCell, by default use UITableViewAutomaticDimension JTTABLEVIEW_heightForRowAtIndexPath
+    // Automatically return the height of nextPageLoaderCell, else return UITableViewAutomaticDimension JTTABLEVIEW_heightForRowAtIndexPath

     return 44.;